17 February, 2023

 2. Financial Analysts Journal: “Determinants of Portfolio Performance” (May/June 1991); “Determinants of Portfolio Performance II: An Update” (Jan/Feb 1995); “The Equal Importance of Asset Allocation and Active Management”.
 March/April 2010.

-3. Data source: Bloomberg, Manulife Investment Management, data as of 31 December 2021, total returns in US dollar.
+3. Data source: Bloomberg, Manulife Investment Management, data as of 31 December 2022, total returns in US dollar.
 US bonds are represented by Bloomberg Barclays US Aggregate Index.
-Asian bonds are represented by 50% JPMorgan Asia Credit Index + 50% HSBC Asian Local Bond Index (2008 to 2012)/Markit iBoxx Asian Local Bond Index (2013 to 2021); Global high yield bonds are represented by Bloomberg Global High Yield Corporate Bond Index.
+Asian bonds are represented by 50% JPMorgan Asia Credit Index + 50% HSBC Asian Local Bond Index (2008 to 2012)/Markit iBoxx Asian Local Bond Index (2013 to 2022); Global high yield bonds are represented by Bloomberg Global High Yield Corporate Bond Index.
 Emerging market bonds are represented by JPMorgan EMBI Global Core Index.
 Japan equities are represented by MSCI Japan Index.
 US equities are represented by S&P 500 Index.
 European equities are represented by MSCI Europe Index.
 Greater China equities are represented by MSCI Golden Dragon Index.
 Asia Pacific ex-Japan equities are represented by MSCI Asia Pacific ex-Japan Index.
 Emerging market equities are represented by MSCI Emerging Markets Index.
+Average return refers to the calendar-year average returns of the 10 asset classes listed above.
 Past performance is not indicative of future performance.

 Manulife Investment Management is the global wealth and asset management segment of Manulife Financial Corporation.
 The information and/or analysis contained in this material have been compiled or derived from sources believed to be reliable at the time of writing but Manulife Investment Management does not make any representation as to their accuracy, correctness, usefulness or completeness and does not accept liability for any loss arising from the use hereof or the information and/or analysis contained herein.
 Neither Manulife Investment Management or its affiliates, nor any of their directors, officers or employees shall assume any liability or responsibility for any direct or indirect loss or damage or any other consequence of any person acting or not acting in reliance on the information contained herein.